-Minimal concerns of how to remove taping.
+Minimal concerns about how to remove taping.

 A little short for some, and the netting sometimes needs to be broken in and softened.